FOME-Tech/Polygonus/README.md

 - Race cars and tuned cars with large ammounts of additinal equipment (that's for a wire in proteus or atlas)
 - Non-standard engines in chassis
 - Additional equipment beyond common mods to the chassis

+Intended form factor - 80mm x 80mm up to 85mm x 85mm to suit the majority of cases but ideally as small as practical